Helix AU Core

 AuthoringKey = Helix-Scheduling~22334434-6db4-4e3e-b1f0-d7804badfc1b

-Helix AU Core DocumentReference
+You can find more details here: Helix AU Core DocumentReference

 While enabling writeback for DocumentReference: